jcmdln/mareau/Readme.md

-`markan` is a Python utility for performing market analytics by grabbing data from an API to then be imported and stylized as a Google Sheet.
+`markan` is a Python utility for performing market analysis by grabbing data from an API to then be imported and stylized as a Google Sheet.
 This allows for grabbing essential stats and/or information from an endpoint to build rich reports using the graphing and charting tools within Google Sheets which may be easily shared.

+Python 3 is the primary supported version, though additional work to support Python 2 as well as the Pypy variants will be performed.

 ## ToDo